SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 CulebrONT has been mostly developed to work on an HPC but a local installation is also possible.

+If you want to install CulebrONT in a local machine, please install Docker https://docs.docker.com/get-docker/.

+If you want to install CulebrONT in a HPC machine, please install  cookiecutter https://github.com/cookiecutter/cookiecutter

 ------------------------------------------------------------------------

 Steps for LOCAL installation
 ============================

-If you want to install CulebrONT in a local machine, please install Docker https://docs.docker.com/get-docker/.

 CulebrONT and dependencies and also every tool used to create a pipeline are available through a ``Docker Virtual Machine``.
 To install CulebrONT on *local* mode please follow this steps: